rwarrier4/ExData_Plotting2/README.md

 Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.

 	Yes.
-The Emissions in Baltimore city have come down from 3274 in 1999 to 1862 in 2008
+The Emissions in Baltimore city have come down from 3274 in 1999 to 1862 in 2008, although there was a spike to 3091 in 2005.

 Of the four types of sources indicated by the type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?
 Which have seen increases in emissions from 1999–2008?
 Use the ggplot2 plotting system to make a plot answer this question.